mythril-forge/homebrew-classes/docs/homebrew/cleric.md

 ---

-> _To become a cleric is to become a messenger of the gods.
-The power the divine offers is great, but it always comes with tremendous responsibility._
+> *To become a cleric is to become a messenger of the gods.
+The power the divine offers is great, but it always comes with tremendous responsibility.*
 >
-> _—Riggby the patriarch_
+> *— Riggby the patriarch*

 Almost all the folk in the world who revere a deity live their lives without ever being directly touched by a divine being.
 As such, they can never know what it feels like to be a cleric—someone who is not only a devout worshiper, but who has also been invested with a measure of a deity's power.